-The investment in the subsidiary relates to COMPASS Pathfinder Holdings Limited ("CPHL").
+The investment relates to COMPASS Pathfinder Holdings Limited ("CPHL").
 The investment is recorded at cost less accumulated impairment losses.
-The cost is measured at the nominal value of the shares issued.
+The cost is measured at the value of the shares issued.
 Where at the year end there is evidence of impairment, the carrying value of the investment is written down to its recoverable amount.
+In the event the reasons for any impairment loss have ceased to apply, an impairment loss may be reversed in a subsequent period in the Parent Company profit and loss account, to the extent the carrying value would have been determined had no impairment loss been recognised for the investment in prior years.